mgazzar/BuddyPress-Courseware-configuration/theme2.md

 search bar
 ==========
-change the position of this line in index.php get_sidebar('top')
+change the position of this line in header.php

+get_sidebar('top')